 Visiting Cartago Costa Rica

 Cartago is located close to the Irazu Volcano in the Central Valley of Cartago.
-Cartago was the first real Spanish settlement and Costa Rica’s first capital.
+Cartago was the first real Spanish settlement and the first capital of Costa Rica.
 Despite this long and illustrious history, a succession of earthquakes has destroyed much of the city’s charm.
 What you see today is a relatively modern city.
 However, traces of culture and history can still be found.
 The Basilica of our lady of the Angels and Las Ruinas de la Parroquia are definitely the most significant.
 Cartago is the perfect fallout base if you want to mix history with archeology and stunning natural sites.

 Founded in 1563 by Juan Vasquez de Coronado, Cartago was the first real Spanish settlement in the country.
 The Spanish king granted the city an official coat of arms in 1565, and later it was awarded a title – ‘Very noble and very loyal.’
 Cartago was the country’s capital until 1823.
-After Costa Rica gained its independence from the Spanish in 1821, the dispute was not over.
+After Costa Rica gained its independence from the Spanish in 1821 which holds a special part in the history of Central America, the dispute was not over.
 Cartago along with Heredia favored imperial interests and wanted to join Mexico.
 San Jose being the radical rebel, demanded full independence and eventually won the argument, becoming Costa Rica’s new capital to boot.

 Basilica of our lady of the Angels